ayushxx7/ayush-mandowara-blog/content/Django/01-Hello-World.md

 tags: ["django"]
 ---

-<h2> PURPOSE </h2>
+## PURPOSE

-<h3>To create a Web App that focuses on scalabality & securtiy, "Django" is the go to framework in Python.
-It's a feature rich solution that enforces best practices from the ground up.</h3>
+### To create a Web App that focuses on scalabality & securtiy, "Django" is the go to framework in Python.
+It's a feature rich solution that enforces best practices from the ground up.

-<h4>The Author assumes that you have some basic understanding of working with Python 3.</h4>
+#### The Author assumes that you have some basic understanding of working with Python 3.

 ### Step 0: [Optional] Creating a virtual environment and activating it.